ypriverol/github-paper/README.md

    a new one (this is typically `master`).

-4. Serious problems or major changes should not be fixed via pull request - please open an issue to discuss these beforehand.
+4. Serious problems or major changes should not be fixed via pull request - please open an issue an specifically tag `@ypriverol` to discuss such changes beforehand.

 5. Commit and push your changes to your fork.